 Some of our master's programmes are embedded within institutions with numerous research positions frequently available.
 Our programmes are also often research-oriented, which will help you if you intend to continue studying after graduating.

 That being said, it is not guaranteed - your primary focus should be on completing your master's study, while your secondary focus can be discussing PhD options with your programme leader during your studies.

 Each master's programme prepares you in different ways for careers within your chosen field of study.
 However, if you intend to work in Sweden specifically after graduating, you will most likely need to have a good understanding of the Swedish language to secure work.

 Students who are eligible for a personal number can gain access to free Swedish lessons offered by the government.
 This will give you the opportunity to learn Swedish outside of your studies, to help prepare you for working in Sweden after graduating.

-Students that do not have a personal number - Swedish identity number - will not be able to access this servicen, so would need to look at ways to learn the language separately and find employers who can support your application for a personal number after graduating.
+Students that do not have a Swedish personal ID number (personnummer) will not be able to access this service, so would need to look at ways to learn the language separately and find employers who can support their application for a personal ID number after graduating.